-You know that rich, crimson colour chorizo gives off, that anyone cooking it ever is at pains to point out to prove that they totally eat it all the time?
-That’s from the industrial amount of seasoning, and the seasoning is to mask the fact that Latinos hate wasting stuff, so their sausages are more often than not full of pigs' anus, tongue and back-fat.
+You know that rich, crimson color chorizo gives off, that anyone cooking it ever is at pains to point out to prove that they totally eat it all the time?
+That’s from the industrial amount of seasoning, and the seasoning is to mask the fact that Latinos hate wasting stuff, so their sausages are more often than not full of pigs' anus, tongue, and back-fat.
 Unless I've got this completely wrong and those things are desirable to you, throw in your seasoning!
+Step 2.

-Speaking of back-fat, if you can’t find slabs of the stuff, get some extra flavour by chucking in the chubby bits off some bacon rashers.
+Speaking of back-fat, if you can’t find slabs of the stuff, get some extra flavor by chucking in the chubby bits of bacon.
+Step 3.

-Your meat packed into stockings, shape into a kind of turd coil and return it to the fridge.
+Once your meat is packed into stockings, shape it into a kind of turd coil, and return it to the fridge.
+Step 7.

-Once firm, cut your sausage out of the stockings like a drunk girl in A&E.
+Once firm, cut your sausage out of the stockings like a drunk girl in the ER.
+Step 9.

 Finally, finish by frying in a super hot pan.